How to Sell a Gun in Delaware

 Accurate Description:

-When preparing your firearm for a private sale, you should aim to provide an accurate description of the firearm.
+When preparing your firearm for sale, you should aim to provide an accurate description of the firearm.
 This includes information about the make, model, caliber, and any accessories that come with the firearm.
 An accurate description will help ensure a smooth transaction with your ultimate buyer.

 Documentation: